GCheung55/Neuro/README.md

 ### add
 ---
 Adding a model to the collection should always go through this method.
 It appends the model to the internal `_model` array and triggers the `add` event if the collection does not already contain the model.

+If `_validators` exist, then each model or object added must pass validation in order to be added to the collection instance.
+Otherwise a `error` event will be triggered.

 If an `Object` is passed in, the `Object` will be converted to a model instance before being appended to `_model`.
 Adding a model will increase the collections `length` property.

 It is possible to insert a model instance into `_model` at a specific index by passing a second argument to `add`.

 A `remove` method is attached to the models `destroy` event so that the model can be properly removed if the model `destroy` event is triggered.

 #### Syntax:
 ```javascript